Business reviews and local SEO

 These days, people often rely upon online reviews to determine the quality of a product or service before spending money on it.

-You may also have reviews on other websites, including forums, social media websites and blogs, though these do not play a significant part in local SEO.
-However, such reviews are still worth having; potential customers still base their decisions on them.
+You may also get reviews on other websites, including forums, social media platforms and blogs, though these don’t play a significant part in local SEO.
+However, these reviews are still worth having, as potential customers might base their buying decisions on them.

 The only way to get consistently good reviews is to give a consistently good service!

-Reviews on Google+
+Reviews on Google My Business

-By far the most valuable reviews in terms of local SEO and website ranking are those left on your Google+ Local page.
+The most valuable reviews in terms of local SEO and website ranking are those left on your Google My Business listing.
 This is largely because people are most likely to see these reviews when they find your listing in Google Maps.